mattgaidica/ESLO-Clock/README.md

-# BLEPeripheral
+# Base Station / Clock
-Project that creates a application which acts as a BLE Peripheral.
+Acts as a 32-bit clock peripheral for time syncing.
+Also provides GPS interface to mark lat/long of base stations.